 - Who makes up our market and what are their challenges?

-Market research should help you understand your industry better.
-It should help you learn more about your current and potential customers—their wants, challenges, and pain points.
+Market research can help you to understand your industry more clearly.
+Research is also helpful to learn more about your current and potential customers—their wants, challenges, and pain points.
 Once you’re equipped with this information, you can begin strategizing how your business will be the solution.

 Goals and objectives

 Your childcare business goals and objectives work together, and you’ll want to consider both when planning.
-Business goals are what your business plans to achieve.
-Your objectives are measurable results of your goals.
+Business goals are what your business plans to achieve; objectives are measurable results of your goals.
 When working on this part of your childcare marketing plan, ensure that your goals are SMART—specific, measurable, achievable, relevant, and time-based.

 Unique selling proposition

 What makes your childcare business unique?
 Your unique selling proposition (USP) is the one thing that makes your business stand out from your competition.
-There are likely other child care businesses in your area.
-What makes yours different?
+There are likely other childcare businesses in your area—what makes yours different?
 What makes it better, and why should families choose you?
 Once you have your USP, it can help guide your business strategy in areas like preschool promotion ideas or daycare advertising.
 If your USP is clear, you can create your marketing style in a way that clearly demonstrates it.

 Develop a profile of your target customers, and keep it current and updated with local trends.
 These are the people you want to attract to your childcare program.
-Outline their demographics — age, gender, education level, occupation, family dynamic.
+Outline their demographics—age, gender, education level, occupation, family dynamic.
 Once you know who you’re talking to, you can strategize how to talk to them.

-Identify your competition.
-While some businesses have to worry about competing on a national or global scale, your childcare program is likely operating against local competition.
-Conduct research on these businesses and evaluate them using SWOT (strengths, weaknesses, opportunities, and threats) analysis can help you to find gaps in your own offerings.
+Next, work on identifying your competition.
+While some businesses have to worry about competing on a national or global scale, your childcare program may be operating against local competition.
+Taking some time to research these businesses and evaluate them using a SWOT (strengths, weaknesses, opportunities, and threats) analysis can help you to find gaps in your own offerings.
 The SWOT analysis technique allows you to determine the performance and potential of a business.
-Although this is a helpful tool in analyzing your competitors, it’s useful in evaluating your business as well.
+While this is a helpful tool in analyzing your competitors, it’s useful in evaluating your business as well.
 Is there anything your competitors are offering that you could add to your program as well?

 Additionally, some questions you might ask when conducting competitor analysis for your childcare program include: